-Academic misconduct charges are brought against students every semester at colleges and universities in New Jersey, Pennsylvania, and nationwide, and the potential consequences for an adverse finding against a student accused of academic misconduct can be severe.
+Academic misconduct charges are brought against many students every semester at colleges and universities across the United States, and the potential consequences for an adverse finding against a student accused of academic misconduct can be severe.

 Also known as an academic integrity violation or academic dishonesty, academic misconduct has arguably existed as long as academia itself.
 Recognition of academic misconduct as it is understood today dates back to at least the seventeenth century, when disputes about authorship and invention rights were brought before the newly created royal scientific societies in England and France.